Prince637-boo/cancerDetection/README.md

 *Here you will learn to build three models that are Logistic regression model, the Decision Tree model, and Random Forest Classifier model using Scikit-learn to classify breast cancer as either Malignant or Benign.*

+*We will use the Breast Cancer Wisconsin (Diagnostic) Data Set from Kaggle.*